MBBS Explained: Full Form, Details, Fee, Specislisations, and more

 2. Doctor of Medicine (MD)

 A three-year postgraduate programme in medicine and disease diagnosis is called the Doctor of Medicine in Pathology.
-The course will provide a theoretical understanding of haematology, cytology, histopathology, and morbid anatomy.
-Additionally, it will impart expertise on how to handle investigations, interpretations, and diagnostic issues related to clinical pathology, chemical pathology, microbiology, and transfusion medicine.
+The course provides a theoretical understanding of haematology, cytology, histopathology, and morbid anatomy.
+Additionally, it would impart expertise on handling investigations, interpretations, and diagnostic issues related to clinical pathology, chemical pathology, microbiology, and transfusion medicine.
 Some of the M.D. specialisations are listed below.

 • Anatomy